yuxuth/HiCARTools/README.md

 # HiCARTools
 This is the HiCAR datasets processing  pipeline for Diao lab.
-The pipeline is followed the [4DN HiC process pipeline](https://data.4dnucleome.org/resources/data-analysis/hi_c-processing-pipeline)  is still in the development stage, please let us know of any bugs and how to improve!
+The pipeline is followed the [4DN HiC process pipeline](https://data.4dnucleome.org/resources/data-analysis/hi_c-processing-pipeline)  and is still in the development stage, please let us know of any bugs and how to improve!

 # work flow of the pipeline
 ![](./workflow.svg)